 At age 20, Jones traveled around Europe and played 70 nights straight with jazz musician Lionel Hampton and his orchestra.
 While touring throughout the 1950s, Jones met and performed with Elvis Presley, Frank Sinatra, Sammy Davis Jr. and Count Basie.
 During this decade, Jones released six solo albums and moved to Paris to learn orchestral arrangement from one of the most talented concertmasters in history, Nadia Boulanger.

-In 1961, Jones moved from France to New York City and became the vice president of Mercury Records, making him the first African American to hold this role at a major label company.
+In 1961, Jones moved from France to New York City and became the vice president of Mercury Records, making him the first African American to hold this position at a major label company.
 In 1963, Jones produced Lesley Gore’s “It’s My Party.”
 This was the first song he had a hand in creating reach number one on the Billboard music charts in America, leading to him producing 18 more hit songs for Gore.
 In 1964, Jones received his first Grammy for Best Instrumental Arrangement for Don Gibson’s version of “I Can’t Stop Loving You.”

 In the latter half of the 1960s into the late 1970s, Jones started arranging, composing and conducting film scores—something highly uncommon for Black people to do at the time—with his first being for the 1965 film “The Pawnbroker.”
 In 1967, he received his first Oscar nominations for Best Original Score and Best Song—becoming the first African American to be nominated twice in one year.
 In 1971, Jones was the first Black person to be the musical director and conductor of the Academy Awards.